Venezuela, indigenous groups dispute whether Amazon massacre took place

 By Paulo Prada

-RIO DE JANEIRO Venezuela and indigenous groups are disputing whether an alleged massacre of Amazon villagers took place after Venezuela's government said it found no evidence of an attack.
+RIO DE JANEIRO, Sept 3 Venezuela and indigenous groups are disputing whether an alleged massacre of Amazon villagers took place after Venezuela's government said it found no evidence of an attack.

 A group representing the Yanomami tribe last week said that Brazilian gold miners had crossed the border and attacked a village from a helicopter.
 It said the assault could have killed more than 70 people.